Moving on after treatment for acute lymphocytic leukemia

 - If you had radiation treatment, a copy of your treatment summary

-- If you had chemo or other medicines, a list of your drugs, drug doses, and when you took them
+- If you had chemotherapy or targeted therapy drugs, a list of your drugs, drug doses, and when you took them

 The doctor may want copies of this information for his records, but always keep copies for yourself.